The purpose of this article is to help you find and chose the best free stock video sites for your very own project.

 If a licensor decides to allow derivative works, she may also choose to require that anyone who uses the work — we call them licensees — to make that new work available under the same license terms.

 We call this idea “ShareAlike” and it is one of the mechanisms that (if chosen) helps the digital commons grow over time.
 ShareAlike is inspired by the GNU General Public License, used by many free and open-source software projects.”

 - CC0 Aka Creative Commons Zero.
-When you come across footage that is tagged with a CC0 license, this means you are free to use, alter, distribute and display the footage for both personal and commercial uses.
+This means you are free to use, alter, distribute and display the footage for both personal and commercial uses.
 There’s also no need to pay attributes or compensate the original owner or author of the work.
 Under this license, the owner/creator of a work waives all his rights to their work.

 - CC BY – Aka Creative Commons by Attribution.
-For most sites where free stock footage is available, this license is the most common and second most generous after CC0 Users who get the footage can distribute, alter and build upon the footage for either personal reasons or commercial ones.
+This license is the most common and second most generous after CC0 Users who get the footage can distribute, alter and build upon the footage for either personal reasons or commercial ones.
 The only catch is that the original creator of the work is credited.

 - CC BY-SA Aka Attribution-ShareAlike.
-This license allows you, an end-user to reuse a creator’s footage as long as you credit him/her in your creation.
+This license allows you to reuse a creator’s footage as long as you credit him/her in your creation.
 When licensing your new creation, the terms should be identical to those set by the creator of the original work.